Amity808/rentpay/README.md

 RentPay transforms African rental markets by easing upfront annual rent burdens with secure MiniPay transactions and budget-friendly saving tools. #DigitalRenting #FinancialInclusion
 <p align="right">(<a href="#top">back to top</a>)</p>

+**Problem Statement:**
+Rent payment challenges are a widespread issue globally, with tenants often struggling to manage large upfront payments and secure financial transactions.
+However, these challenges are particularly acute in Africa, where landlords frequently require up to a year's rent upfront—a significant financial burden that many cannot afford (BBC News, 2022).
+Moreover, with over 350 million adults in Africa without access to traditional banking services, a substantial portion of the population is effectively excluded from the rental market.
+This backdrop makes Africa an ideal starting point for RentPay, especially given the high usage of the Opera browser and its integrated MiniPay service, which are well-positioned to deliver digital solutions in this market.

+**Objective:**
+The objective of RentPay is to revolutionize the rental process by making it more accessible, secure, and user-friendly.
+Using cutting-edge technology, RentPay aims to facilitate easier, more flexible payment options, enhance the transparency and security of rental transactions, and ultimately improve housing accessibility and affordability across Africa.
+While the long-term vision is global, the initial focus on Africa leverages existing digital habits to effectively address these specific challenges.

+**Methodology:**
+- Digital Payments Integration: Utilize MiniPay within the Opera browser to enable secure, straightforward digital rent and utility payments, offering an alternative to traditional banking infrastructures.

+- Smart Contracts: Implement blockchain-based smart contracts to automate rental payments and agreement enforcement, ensuring transactions are transparent, secure, and efficient.

+- Digital Identities: Develop a system for digital identities that securely validates and stores tenant and landlord information, streamlining the screening and verification processes.
+Savings and Budgeting Tools: Introduce locked savings accounts within MiniPay, enabling tenants to incrementally save towards their rent and utilities, fostering better financial management

+**Scope of the Solution:**
+RentPay is targeted initially at the African rental market, focusing on urban areas with high digital engagement to refine the platform.
+The solution is designed to be scalable, with potential future expansion into rural areas and other global markets.

 ## Built With

 To give tenants a simple, safe, and comprehensive way to handle their rent and utilities, RentPay is designed as a decentralized application (dApp) that makes use of a number of